sparcityeu/SparseBase/doxygen/pages/how_add_reordering.md

 unsigned int * order = reorder.get_order(some_sparseformat_object);
 ```

-If the format of `some_sparseformat_object` is `CSR_f`, `COO_f`, or any other format that is convertible to the two aforementioned formats, then an order will be calculated for it.
+If the format of `some_sparseformat_object` is `kCSRFormat`, `kCOOFormat`, or any other format that is convertible to the two aforementioned formats, then an order will be calculated for it.